 If you own the sandwich shop in strategy #1, advertising in a local newspaper might not make sense, especially if the labor base commutes from someplace else.
 Investing in signage and distributing windshield flyers in nearby parking lots does make sense.

-A word about budgets.
-You should set up your budget on a monthly spreadsheet, and then spend that money as if it were a bill you pay every month.
+When developing your restaurant marketing plan, you should set up your budget on a monthly spreadsheet.
+Then, spend that money as if it were a bill you paid each month.
 Make sure that seasonal events and expenditures are reflected.
 Refer to it frequently.
 See what’s coming up several months in advance.
 Some events require preparation.

-What is nice about having a strategy is that when an advertising or marketing opportunity presents itself, you can refer to your strategy.
-Does that opportunity support your strategy?
-The local newspaper may have a very affordable opportunity in an upcoming special insert, but if your customers are not drawn by newspaper ads – as you determined in your research – then even the most affordable ad is money down the drain.
+What is nice is that when an advertising or marketing opportunity presents itself, you can refer to your strategy.
+Does the opportunity support your strategy?
+If not, even the most affordable ad will be money down the drain.

-As you are assembling your budget, try to also set aside some extra money each month for those opportunities that you didn’t anticipate when you were assembling the budget and marketing calendar.
+As you assemble your budget, try to set aside extra money each month for opportunities that you can’t anticipate.
 Your surplus budget can cover the expenses of promotional flyers that may need to be produced at the last minute.
 If you don’t use your surplus budget one month, roll it into the next month.

 Take the time to track promotions and the amount of business they bring in to your business.
 Train your staff to greet new customers at the counter with a casual inquiry as to where they found out about you.
 Record that information and compare it against the promotions you are running.

 Track your sales throughout the day.
-If you see a surge of business in the afternoon, then you know that email offer of 20% off appetizers between 3:00 and 5:00 is working.
+If you see a surge of business in the afternoon, then you know your email offer with a 20% discount on appetizers between 3:00 and 5:00 is working.

 - Write it down.
 Write down your research, keep all your notes, and most of all, write down your strategic plan and the tactics you have developed to support that strategy.